triss/patrn/README.md

 # Usage

-## Getting started with patrn and Overtone
+## Getting started

+### Playing back a patrn with Overtone
 Create a new Clojure project at the command line with `lein`:
 ```
 lein new plinky-plonky
 ```
-Add the following to your `project.clj` `:dependancies`:
+Add the following to `:dependancies` vector in `plinky-plonky/project.clj`:
 ```clojure
 [overtone "0.9.1"]
 [patrn "0.0.1-SNAPSHOT]
 ```
-And plop something this in your `src/plinky_plonkey/core.clj` file:
+And plop something this in your `src/plinky_plonky/core.clj` file:
 ```clojure
 (ns plinky-plonky.core
   (:require [patrn.core :as p]